RavenProject/Ravencoin/roadmap/rewards/README.md

 # Rewards

-Rewards, also sometimes called dividends, is a way to send tokenized assets or RVN to token holders.
-This can be used to reward shareholders with profits (denominated in RVN), or reward membership holders, or reward those that contributed the most and earned special tokens.
+Rewards, also sometimes called dividends, provides a way to send tokenized assets or RVN to token holders.
+This can be used to reward shareholders with profits (denominated in RVN), or to reward membership holders, or to reward those that contributed the most to a shared project and earned special tokens.

 Rewards do not require a consensus protocol change, and the rpc calls exist to be able do rewards already.